realXtend/doc/arch_article/simple2.rst

 using Naali can add their own components to have the data they need for their own functionality.
 The code that handles the data exists in preinstalled custom modules or in scripts loaded at runtime as a part of the application data.
+To get a matching server counterpart where the scene is entirely built with Entity-Components, we have added a server module to the Naali codebase and a new protocol without application level assumptions.
+This whole we call the Tundra SDK, and it consist of both viewer and server executables.

-The Naali platform provides basic functionality for all ECAs: persistence, network synchronization among all the participants via a server and a user interface for manipulating components and their attributes, (and eventually will support security).
-In addition, Naali introduces a new concept called “entity actions,” a simple form of remote procedure call.
+The Tundra platform provides basic functionality for all ECAs: persistence, network synchronization among all the participants via a server and a user interface for manipulating components and their attributes (and eventually will support security).
+In addition, Tundra introduces a new concept called “entity actions,” a simple form of remote procedure call.
 The ECA architecture is demonstrated in two examples later in this article.

-To demonstrate the feasibility of this generic scene modeling approach, we are using Naali to develop a growing collection of example scenes in a directory available on GitHub [naali-scenes]_.
+To demonstrate the feasibility of this generic scene modeling approach, we are using Tundra to develop a growing collection of example scenes in a directory available on GitHub [tundra-scenes]_.
 Below, we present two of them to illustrate how the ECA model works in practice In the first example, we implement a SL-like avatar using a set of pre-existing generic ECAs and specific JavaScript code that run both on the server and the clients.
 The